Retail and Fast Food Workers Union: McDonald's

-Shortly after McDonald's applied to the FWC for the approval of the 'McDonald's Enterprise Agreement 2019' despite the vast amount of staff that voted NO.

-McDonald's withdrew their application a few weeks later when it became apparent the FWC would not approve it.
+Shortly after, McDonald's applied to the FWC for the approval of the 'McDonald's Enterprise Agreement 2019' despite the vast amount of staff that voted no. McDonald's withdrew their application a few weeks later when it became apparent the FWC would not approve it.

 In late 2019, the Fairwork commission ruled on the termination case brought forth by Xavier Kelly, they decided to terminate the agreement but without backpay.
 Ruling it would be "unjust" to force McDonald's to pay back stolen wages.

-In November 2019 RAFFWU organised their first training session for McDonald's activists.
-The weekend focused around tackling OHS issues in the workplace.

-In 2019 RAFFWU member Chiara Stains with the support of RAFFWU commenced litigation against Tantex holdings for breach of numerous workplace and human rights.
+In 2019, RAFFWU member Chiara Staines with the support of RAFFWU commenced litigation against Tantex holdings for breach of numerous workplace and human rights.
 In September 2020 the Federal Court ruled in favour of Chiara and RAFFWU and ruled that workers have the legal right to take toilet breaks and drink water, which Tantex had threatened to withhold in a breach of employee's workplace rights.
-Chiara receive $800 in lost breaks and $1000 compensation, and the McDonald's franchisee was fined $82,000 in total.
+Chiara received $800 in lost breaks and $1000 compensation, and the McDonald's franchisee was fined $82,000 in total.
 RAFFWU is now working with SHINE Lawyers to pursue a class action lawsuit against McDonald's, alleging systematic denial of water and toilet breaks and seeking eligible workers to register.

 Other industrial action

 In 2017, RAFFWU was involved in terminating expired enterprise and Workchoices era agreements covering Bakers Delight employees, elevating those affected to the modern award and restoring minimum rates of pay and other entitlements.
 In the same year, RAFFWU also terminated expired agreements at several IGA supermarkets.

-In 2021, RAFFWU lead workers at Sydney bookstore 'Better Read Than Dead' in protected industrial action in pursuit of an Enterprise Bargaining Agreement, and workers walked off the job in the first retail protected action in decades.
+In 2021, RAFFWU led workers at Sydney bookstore 'Better Read Than Dead' in protected industrial action in pursuit of an Enterprise Bargaining Agreement, and workers walked off the job in the first retail protected action in decades.
 After several days of action the campaign was successful and management agreed to an in-principle agreement.

+In October 2022, Apple retail store workers who were members of RAFFWU held the first nationally coordinated strike action of Australian retail workers.
+In the same month, a majority of workers at Apple stores voted against a new Enterprise Bargaining Agreement put forward by Apple.
+On 23 December 2022, Apple retail workers who were members of RAFFWU took further industrial action in pursuit of a new Enterprise Bargaining Agreement, which marked the first time that retail workers in Australia had taken strike action during the Christmas retail trading period.

+In 2023, RAFFWU members at Coles and Woolworths took protected industrial action in pursuit of a new Enterprise Bargaining Agreement for each workplace.
+This marked the first nationally-coordinated industrial action by supermarket workers in Australia.